-mixed-sex training.
+In this presentation of my research, the 'close-up' nature of participant observation becomes the focal point for understanding the experiences of men and women involved in mixed-sex training.
 While discussing the narratives and actions of others, I also foreground my own thoughts, feelings and ultimately, transformations as a method for discussing the embodied phenomenon of mixed-sex martial arts.
 This 'auto-ethnography' allows me to highlight what is in essence a personal journey of change, taking as evidence many of my own memories, formally recorded or not, of participating in this activity.
-As Butryn and deGaris (2008, 339-40) point out, 'this raises the question of when research begins and ends in any type of qualitative research', as scholars open up a space for informal, even 'accidental' discoveries in the social world to coexist alongside deliberately gathered, 'scientific' data.
-Therefore, combined with excerpts from field notes and interview transcripts, aspects of my personal history (both in and out of martial arts) are offered in order to give a fairly typical, although in this case highly personalized, version of a specific transformative process which men may face when engaging in mixed-sex combat sports.
-Transformation through training is often a significant aspect of martial arts narratives, in both popular literature (e.g. Twigger 1997) and academic studies (e.g. Jennings 2010), and I propose that such transformations can be fruitfully examined through the deeply personal representational method of auto-ethnography.
+As Butryn and deGaris (2008, 339-40) point out, 'this raises the question of when research begins and ends in any type of qualitative research', as scholars open up a space for informal, even 'accidental' discoveries in the social world to coexist alongside deliberately gathered 'scientific' data.
+Therefore, combined with excerpts from field notes and interview transcripts, aspects of my personal history (both in and out of martial arts) are offered in order to give a fairly typical, although in this case highly personalized, version of a specific transformative process that men may face when engaging in mixed-sex combat sports.
+Transformation through training is often a significant aspect of martial arts narratives, in both popular literature (e.g. Twigger 1999) and academic studies (e.g. Jennings 2010), and I propose that such transformations can be fruitfully examined through the deeply personal representational method of auto-ethnography.

 Principle to the value of this method is its explicit emphasis on the location of the researcher within the research.
 Indeed, by its very nature such work cannot be divorced from the personality of its author, whose habitus neatly contextualizes interpretive data as specifically situated knowledge.
 For instance, in this case it is the very fact of my maleness that actually gives my account its relevance for debates over the transformative potential of martial arts training regarding the 'subversion' of gender.
-As Woodward (2008, 557) argues,
+As Woodward (2008, 557) argues:

-'Reflection upon the gender identity and positioning of the researcher helps to cast light on the representation of masculinities that emerge from the research process.
-This is not to devalue the research, but to situate the knowledge so produced and acknowledge its partiality.'
+Reflection upon the gender identity and positioning of the researcher helps to cast light on the representation of masculinities that emerge from the research process.

+This is not to devalue the research, but to situate the knowledge so produced and acknowledge its partiality.

 The work I present in this chapter is centred on producing such a partial view of martial arts training, which is principally concerned with the subjective transformations experienced by male martial artists as they train with and alongside women.
-In the following sections, I outline the specifics of the transformation which I personally experienced, alongside the accounts of others3, to give a sense of how mixed-sex training can effect changes of this kind.
+In the following sections, I outline the specifics of the transformation, which I personally experienced, alongside the accounts of others,3 to give a sense of how mixed-sex training can effect changes of this kind.
 This account begins with a brief personal history in order to better contextualize my story.